anjalys/EquiVox-Dual-View-Audio-Deepfake-Detection-Pipeline/README.md

 | `--eval-n` | 5000 | Number of eval files to sample |
 | `--epochs` | 10 | Number of training epochs |
 | `--full` | off | Use the entire dataset for each split instead of subsampling |

-## Next Steps

-Concrete, already-scoped work remaining:

-- **Full-dataset run** — validate results against the complete ASVspoof2019 LA corpus via `--full`, rather than the current subsampled configuration, for a fully rigorous, directly paper-comparable benchmark number.
-- **Recover skipped speaker cohorts** — ~25 of 67 eval speakers were skipped from the fairness audit above due to insufficient bonafide samples in the 5000-file subsample; a larger `--eval-n` or a `--full` run would let more speakers qualify for the MAD calculation.

 ## Future Improvements